fullscreen-triangle/combine-harvester/README.md

 Our results demonstrate that carefully designed combinations of domain-expert models can significantly outperform both general-purpose models and individual domain experts on cross-domain tasks.
-The DomainFusion framework provides a practical way to leverage these approaches in real-world applications.
+The Combine Harvester framework provides a practical way to leverage these approaches in real-world applications.

 ## Limitations